AlexHYF/OOPSLA2023-Artifact/README.md

 hours.
 We use `task-spooler` to schedule the jobs so the tasks are not necessarily completed when the command exits and we recommand using `tsp` to determine if the experiment is complete(no more queued and running tasks).

-The raw data from the second and the third command are stored in `./SyGuS/impls`, and the last command will produce the all the statistics necessary for reproducing the figures and table in `cvc5.csv` and `eusolver.csv` under `/OOPSLA2023-Artifact`.
+The raw data are stored in `./SyGuS/impls`, and the last command will produce the all the statistics necessary for reproducing the figures and table in `cvc5.csv` and `eusolver.csv` under `/OOPSLA2023-Artifact`.

 Reproducing DreamCoder benchmark experiment